 It is impossible to appreciate light without darkness, pleasure without discomfort, food without a bit of hunger, and threading this thin line is the anguish of humans.
 It is also logical (for me) that you can´t put the human experience into compartments; you might separate fields of study, but the separation is artificial since the ultimate object is the same.
 Psychology and Physics are both human experiences of the world, and you use different tools of approach.
 The experience and the tool make the field, but the human (as part of the world) remains the same.

-As bound as we seem to be by the senses, they are all that give us freedom.
+As bound as we seem to be by the senses, they are what give us freedom.
 The paradox is beautiful.
 And I am making this up as I think, so please forgive me if I contradict myself later.

-When I was a Young girl I thought it was unfair that the school inspector acted so tough o nus.
+When I was a Young girl I thought it was unfair that the school inspector acted so tough on us.
 He was tall (for me) and burly and had this booming voice and I felt intimidated by his size.
 And I have never been intimated and not fought back.
 I remember I climbed a stack of benches behind where he was standing, cause I wanted to see the patio from his standpoint.
-We were not do little after all.
+We were not so little after all.
 When he caught me, he took me to the principal´s office, where I explained to her what I was doing and why.
-She called my mother who asked her forgiveness cause I was a little weird.
+She called my mother who asked her to forgive me cause I was a little weird.
 I was not intimidated by him, never again.

 The scene where the kids climb over the teacher´s desk on Dead Poet´s Society made me cry, because in a sense, I did it myself, out of my own freewill, when I was 10 y-o.

 Seeing the world from a different standpoint made a difference for me.
-The actual seeing brought understanding of that man as a human being not different from me and my friends.
+The actual seeing made me understand that man as a human being not different from me and my friends.
 We had our roles in that environment, but we were not essentially unequal.
 What my elders considered adventurous I deemed learning experiments.
 Sensorial or sensualist experiences.